Table of contents

 Azure Benefits:

-- Seamless Integration: Azure seamlessly integrates with Microsoft products like Windows Server and Active Directory, ideal for organizations heavily reliant on Microsoft technologies.
+- Seamless Integration: Azure seamlessly integrates with Microsoft products like Windows Server and Active Directory, which is ideal for organizations that are heavily reliant on Microsoft technologies.

 - Hybrid Cloud: Microsoft Azure is known for its hybrid solid cloud capabilities, making it suitable for businesses with on-premises infrastructure.